rudberga/StormViewer/README.md

 # StormViewer
-### Simple practice app for checking pics of different storms.
+### Simple app built for checking pics of different storms.